ofajs/ofa-v4-docs/docs/en/api/props/text.md

 ## Template Syntax Usage

-You can also use the `:text` attribute in the template to set the corresponding attribute value for the target element.
+You can also use the `:text` property in the template to set the corresponding property value for the target element.
 This is particularly useful in component rendering.
 Here is an example:

 <comp-viewer comp-name="text-demo">